achesnais/clj-jupyter/README.md

 # CLJ-Jupyter

+**UPDATE 2017-01-23: I have been swarmed with work as well as travelling since the initial release of this, and so I didn't even notice the pull requests + issues opened since I first published it.
+Huge apologies, as well as thank yous to all those who reached out, I'm back online and hoping to start adding features regularly from now.**

 This is a basic implementation of a Clojure kernel for Jupyter.
 It should in theory support most of what you'd expect of a basic Clojure Jupyter experience.

 You can read [this](http://achesnais.github.io/clojure/jupyter/2016/08/27/introducing-clj-jupyter.html) if you're wondering why I chose to build my own.